aai-institute/lakefs-spec/README.md

 ### Scoped filesystem behavior changes

-To selectively enable or disable automatic commits, client-side caching, or implicit branch creation you can use a `scope` context manager:
+To selectively enable or disable automatic commits, client-side caching, or automatic branch creation, you can use a `scope` context manager:

 ```python
 from lakefs_spec import LakeFSFileSystem